binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 The things I see that seem to get many developers into trouble:

 1. Lack of understanding of what the tool is, where and how it should be used
-2. Use of low-level primitives with no to little knowledge of which are most suitable for which purposes. how to make them work together.
-How to use and configure them, so as to not introduce security defects, usually due to not understanding how the given primitive is designed and supposed to be used.
+2. Use of low-level primitives with no to little knowledge of which are most suitable for which purposes.
+How to make them work together.
+How to use and configure them, so as to not introduce security defects, usually due to not understanding how the given primitive is designed and its purpose of used
 3. Many libraries have either:
-  1. to many options which just helps to create confusion for developers as to what to use for which purpose.
-The options they do have are not the best for their intended purpose, The creators are not cryptographers.
+  1. To many options which just helps to create confusion for developers as to what to use for which purpose.
+The options they do have are not the best for their intended purpose

-Then there's the odd developer (not cryptographer) that tries to implement AES
+  2. The creators may be developers, but are not cryptographers

 There are so many use cases with the wider cryptography topic.
 There is no substitute for learning about your options, which to use in any given situation and how to use them.

 JavaScript crypto is wrought with problems.

 For example, there is nothing safe about having JavaScript in the browser store, read or manage an entropy pool.
-This gets a little better with the Web Cryptography API's (discussed in the [Countermeasures](#web-applications-countermeasures-cryptography-on-the-client) section) `window.crypto.getRandomValues()`.
+This gets a little better with the Web Cryptography APIs (discussed in the [Countermeasures](#web-applications-countermeasures-cryptography-on-the-client) section) `window.crypto.getRandomValues()`.

 Little trust should be placed in the browser and how it generally fails to manage attacks due to the complexities discussed in the [Lack of Input Validation, Filtering and Sanitisation](#web-applications-identify-risks-lack-of-input-validation-and-sanitisation) section.
 The browser has enough trouble getting all the technologies to work together and inside of each other, let-a-lone stopping malicious code fragments that do work from working.
 As most web developers have worked out, the browser is purposely designed to make even syntactically incorrect code work correctly.